-Wheaton Precious Metals: Don't Chase The Stock Here
+Wheaton Precious Metals: Don't Chase The Stock Here (NYSE:WPM)

 (Source: YCharts.com, Author's Chart)

-If we move over to Wheaton Precious Metals' earnings trend below, it's been somewhat underwhelming, especially compared to other royalty/streaming names in the sector like Franco Nevada Gold (FNV).
+If we move over to Wheaton Precious Metals' earnings trend below, it's been somewhat underwhelming, especially compared to other royalty/streaming names in the sector like Franco-Nevada (FNV).
 As we can see from the chart above, annual EPS has been stuck in a sideways range for several years, but finally saw a decent jump last year of 17%, from $0.48 to $0.56.
 However, given the strength in metals prices this year and improved margins, FY-2020 estimates are currently sitting at $0.86, translating to a multi-year breakout for what's been a feeble earnings trend.
-Based on FY-2020 forecasts of $0.88, Wheaton's annual EPS is expected to grow 57% year-over-year, after lapping a year of low double-digit growth.
+Based on FY-2020 forecasts of $0.88, Wheaton's annual EPS is expected to grow 57% year over year, after lapping a year of low double-digit growth.
 This is exceptional growth, and it is one of the highest earnings growth rates among the Gold Miners Index for FY-2020 currently.
-Therefore, assuming that the company can hit these estimates and we don't see a prolonged shutdown, there's lots to like here in the earnings growth department, finally for Wheaton Precious Metals.
-If we look at the above chart of annual EPS for Franco Nevada Gold, it wasn't until we saw a clear earnings breakout in FY-2018 that the impressive share price returns started piling up.
+Therefore, assuming that the company can hit these estimates and we don't see a prolonged shutdown, there is a lot to like here in the earnings growth department, finally for Wheaton Precious Metals.
+If we look at the above chart of annual EPS for Franco-Nevada, it wasn't until we saw a clear earnings breakout in FY-2018 that the impressive share price returns started piling up.

 (Source: Author's Chart, YCharts.com)

-As wen can see from the after-tax margins below, there's also a lot to like here with Wheaton Precious Metals, as after-tax margins are up more than 50% from a year ago, and we've seen margin expansion for four quarters in a row now.
-This is significant as these after-tax margins above 30% are finally playing catch-up to the sector leader, Franco Nevada Gold.
-This should allow Wheaton Precious Metals to command a slightly higher multiple did previously.
-Currently, Franco Nevada's after-tax margins are 45.4%, with Wheaton's at 37.7%, a differential of 7.7%, but this differential was much wider at 13.8% in Q1 2019.
+As we can see from the after-tax margins below, there's also a lot to like here with Wheaton Precious Metals, as after-tax margins are up more than 50% from a year ago, and we've seen margin expansion for four quarters in a row now.
+This is significant as these after-tax margins above 30% are finally playing catch-up to the sector leader, Franco-Nevada.
+This should allow Wheaton Precious Metals to command a slightly higher multiple.
+Currently, Franco-Nevada's after-tax margins are 45.4%, with Wheaton's at 37.7%, a differential of 7.7%, but this differential was much wider at 13.8% in Q1 2019.
 There are few combinations for share price appreciation better than strong earnings growth and continued margin expansion, and Wheaton Precious Metals certainly has the total package here from a growth standpoint.
 Even better, this tailwind is likely to continue given that the average realized selling price of gold was $1,589/oz in Q1, and should be above $1,625/oz for the remainder of FY-2020.

 Finally, from a balance sheet standpoint, Wheaton Precious Metals is also making strides in paying down its net debt, with net reduced by $182 million in the most recent quarter to $589 million.
-This is a significant improvement from where net debt stood nearly 18 months ago at almost $1.2 billion, and it also evens the gap a little with the sector leader Franco Nevada Gold (FNV), which has always had a very low debt to equity ratio.
-Currently, Wheaton Precious Metals' debt to equity ratio sits near 0.14, a massive improvement from 0.27 just 18 months ago.
-Ultimately, this gross margin expansion and more attractive balance sheet should help the stock command a better multiple and play some catch-up with Franco Nevada Gold, as it has been over the past two months.
-As we can see from share price performance, Wheaton Precious Metals is up an astounding 69% in Q2, a 1600 basis point outperformance vs. Franco Nevada Gold's 52% return in Q2 thus far.
+This is a significant improvement from where net debt stood nearly 18 months ago at almost $1.2 billion, and it also evens the gap a little with the sector leader Franco-Nevada, which has always had a very low debt to equity ratio.
+Currently, Wheaton Precious Metals' debt-to-equity ratio sits near 0.14, a massive improvement from 0.27 just 18 months ago.
+Ultimately, this gross margin expansion and more attractive balance sheet should help the stock command a better multiple and play some catch-up with Franco-Nevada, as it has been over the past two months.
+As we can see from share price performance, Wheaton Precious Metals is up an astounding 69% in Q2, a 1600 basis point outperformance vs. Franco-Nevada's 52% return in Q2 thus far.

 So why not jump in Wheaton Precious Metals here with such attractive growth metrics and an improving balance sheet?
-The issue, unfortunately, is the technical picture, and it currently suggests that things are getting a little extended short-term.
+The issue, unfortunately, is the technical picture, and it currently suggests that things are getting a little extended short term.
 Let's take a closer look below:

 As we can see in the chart above, which measures the 50-week rate of change for Wheaton Precious Metals, we have only seen the stock put a 125% or better return in 50 weeks on four occasions in the past 15 years.
 On three of these occasions (Q1 2006, Q4 2010, and Q3 2016), Wheaton almost immediately ran out of gas, suffering a 20% or larger correction over the next three months.
 On one occasion, however, the stock went sideways for several months and then doubled again a year later.
 This period was in Q4 2009.
 We are currently hitting the same overbought readings, and history suggests that we have a 25% chance of an exceptional outcome and a 75% chance of a less favorable outcome, meaning either a pullback or long consolidation to wear off these overbought readings.
-Therefore, given that the reward to risk is not great at current levels, while holding may not be a bad idea; adding new exposure above $48.00 is probably not a great idea.
+Therefore, given that the reward to risk is not great at current levels, holding may not be a bad idea; adding new exposure above $48.00 is probably not a great idea.

-If we take another look at the technicals above, we've got another problem: the stock is currently more than 40% above its 200-day moving average (yellow line), an area where many stocks can have a tough time with short-term.
+If we take another look at the technicals above, we've got another problem: the stock is currently more than 40% above its 200-day moving average (yellow line), an area where many stocks can have a tough time with short term.
 The last time Wheaton Precious Metals was this extended was during July 2016, and the stock raced another 15% higher before topping out and then collapsed more than 45% from those highs.
 In this case, while holding and taking little profits into strength was an exceptional idea, adding new exposure was not a great idea, and a much better entry presented itself over the next six months.
 Therefore, based on the extreme rate of change we've seen and the fact that Wheaton Precious Metals is quite extended above its 200-day moving average, it's hard to argue for putting any new money to work here.

 (Source: Teck Resources, Antamina Mine)

 Wheaton Precious Metals is arguably one of the top-10 best ways to play the precious metals sector, but I've never found it wise to chase a stock when the majority are plowing into it, evidenced by the parabolic rally we've seen.
-Therefore, while the margin expansion and exceptional earnings growth are significant, I believe much of this is priced into the stock short-term.
+Therefore, while the margin expansion and exceptional earnings growth are significant, I believe much of this is priced into the stock short term.
 In addition, zero risks of a potential second wave of COVID-19 are priced in, as there's no way Wheaton belongs at a trailing P/E ratio nearing 100 if annual attributable GEO production is going to take a severe hit with more shutdowns.
 While overbought readings do not mean to liquidate one's position in full, they do suggest caution, and I believe investors would be wise to be cautious currently.
 Buying opportunities will present themselves in Wheaton Precious Metals over the next year, but I don't think now is the time to do so after a 160% rise in less than 50 days.
 If Wheaton Precious Metals were to trade above $49.50 before the end of July, I believe this would be an opportune time to book some profits.

 Disclosure: I am/we are long GLD.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.